ucan-wg/awake/README.md

 ### 3.3.1 Key Exchange

-The Responder MUST generate a fresh 256-bit AES-GCM key and 12-byte initialization vector (IV) per connection request.
+The Responder MUST generate a fresh 256-bit AES key and 12-byte initialization vector (IV) per connection request.
 It is RECOMMENDED that the Responder track all DIDs requested with, and to only respond to each temporary DID exactly once.

 The key used in this step MUST be used as input key material (IKM) to derive keys in rest of the AWAKE bootstrap.
 The AES key MUST be encoded as padded base64 and included in the facts (`fct`) section of the payload UCAN.
 The rest of the [validation UCAN is constructed](#332-validation-ucan) and signed per normal, thus including the AES key in the signature payload.
 This signature serves as proof that the AES key was intended for this specific session.